davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-10-03-create-a-network-access-accountconfiguration-manager-2012.md

 While you can go and create the new or existing user for your NAA right through the AdminConsole, it’s not that easy via Script.

 First you need to create a user, which is going to be your Network Access Account.
-This user can be any domain user with access to your sources/Distribution Point. (<a href="http://technet.microsoft.com/en-us/library/bb680398.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/bb680398.aspx', 'About the Network Access Account (Microsoft Technet)']);" target="_blank">About the Network Access Account (Microsoft Technet)</a>)
+This user can be any domain user with access to your sources/Distribution Point. ([About the Network Access Account (Microsoft Technet)](http://technet.microsoft.com/en-us/library/bb680398.aspx))

 To be able to create the user, you have to encrypt the user’s password, which is done via a WMI method of the SMS_Site class.
 (EncryptDataEx)